Fela Kuti: Death

+Personal life

+Kuti married 27 women simultaneously in 1978.
+His youngest son Seun took the role of leading Kuti's former band Egypt 80.
+As of 2022, the band was still active, releasing music under the name Seun Kuti & Egypt 80.
+His other children include musicians Femi and Yeni Kuti.

 Music

 Music

 Kuti's musical style is called Afrobeat.
-It is a style he largely created, and is a complex fusion of jazz, funk, highlife, and traditional Nigerian, African chants and rhythms.
-It contains elements of psychedelic soul and has similarities to James Brown's music.
+It is a style he largely created, and is a complex fusion of jazz, funk, highlife, and traditional Nigerian and African chants and rhythms.
+It contains elements of Afro-Cuban music, psychedelic soul and has similarities to James Brown's music.
 Afrobeat also borrows heavily from the native "tinker pan".
-Tony Allen, Kuti's drummer of twenty years, was instrumental in the creation of Afrobeat.
-Kuti once stated that "there would be no Afrobeat without Tony Allen".